lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

 ```

 ## Example
-We present 10 examples of user prompt with criteria labeled by Llama-3-70B-Instruct, in increasing hardness.
+We present 10 examples of user prompt with increasing hardness score.
 The labeled criteria are inside the bracket.

 **Prompt 1:**